 Meryl Streep’s words at the Golden Globes struck a note.
 They made me think not only about people who bully other people, but also about bullying voices that occupy some people’s minds.
+Especially in persistent depression.
 In her speech, Streep said: “This instinct to humiliate…gives permission for other people to do the same.
 When the powerful use their position to bully others, we all lose.”

-There’s a movement of awareness against bullying in our country.
+We must all join the movement of awareness against bullying.
 The effects on vulnerable young people who are subjected to humiliation have become clearer.
-When you don’t have the confidence to stand up to a bully, especially internally, you can easily end up believing the bully’s words.
+When you don’t have the confidence to stand up to a bully, especially those ones in your head, you can easily end up believing the bully’s words.

 I see many people in my office with mocking voices in their minds.
-These bully voices have an extremely demeaning kind of rhetoric: “You’re overrated.
+These bully voices are vicious and demeaning: “You’re overrated.
 There’s nothing good about you.
 No one wants you.
 You’re a loser.
 Look at what a failure you are.
 You’re ugly.
-You’re fat.
-You’re unlovable.”
-It’s propaganda, but it seems all too real.
-If you have a bully in your mind, you likely expect judgment or shame wherever you go.
+Fat.
+Unlovable.”
+Don’t believe the propaganda.
+I know it seems all too real.
+And, if you have a bully in your head, you likely expect judgment or shame wherever you go.

 Combating the bully voice takes a lot of work (and often help in therapy).
-You must realize this bully is not your ally.
-That may sound strange, but these bully voices often try to make you think they’re on your side: “I’m keeping you safe.
+Yet, you have to know this bully is not your ally.
+That may sound strange, but these bully voices try to make you think they’re on your side: “I’m keeping you safe.
 Build up a wall against anyone who might hurt you.
 Stay in your cocoon.
 Don’t be so stupid to let anyone in.
 No one will love you, they’ll only leave you; opening up is not worth the risk.”

-These words might sound logical if you’ve already been hurt.
+Maybe you’ve already been hurt.
+Well, these words sound “logical.”
 But, they’re not.
 The bully voice uses the past as predictive of the future.
-It makes you feel that everyone has failed you, you’ll be failed again – and only the bully can help.
+When everyone has failed you, won’t you be be failed again?
+So, count on me, the bully says, only I can help.
 “I’ll fix it,” it tells you.
 Don’t trust anyone else.”
-But, really, it’s the bully voice that can’t be trusted.
+But, really?
+You can’t trust the bully voice at all.

-If you have a bully in your mind, there are some very fundamental things to learn: Don’t take what it says as the gospel truth.
-Stand up to it and fight.
+So then.
+Don’t take what it says as the gospel truth.
+Stand up to the bully voice and fight.
 And, if you can’t, get some help to stop all that self-criticism.
 Self-love trumps self-hate every time.